Here’s an analogy to start 2018. Enjoy.

 It’s the unwavering gentle staff of a Shepherd who keeps His sheep close to Him, orders their steps and lavishes truth, wisdom and kindness to those who fasten themselves to Him.

-Accompaniment: Proverbs 3
+Inspiration: Proverbs 3